 How businesses consider human rights has gained greater prominence in recent years.
 It features regularly in current political discourse about public trust in business behaviour and in investors’ demand for increased transparency of Environmental Social and Governance performance.
 The two are related – lack of disclosure is a gap in the trust narrative.

-Our Human Rights Policy (PDF 90 KB opens in new window) demonstrates our commitment to protecting the human rights of our employees and those working on our behalf in our supply chain and is communicated to all employees.
+Our Human Rights Policy (PDF 160 KB opens in new window) demonstrates our commitment to protecting the human rights of our employees and those working on our behalf in our supply chain and is communicated to all employees.

 We convened a cross-company working group to draft the policy statement, and identify and assess human rights risks and potential impacts on our employees, customers, suppliers and communities.
 This group identified our salient human rights issues as access to clean water, data protection and privacy, health and safety, and modern slavery.